afontcu/js-questions/README.md

 ---

-> ### Is JS a render-blocking or non-render-blocking resource?
+> ### Is JS a render-blocking or non render-blocking resource?
 How would you achieve the opposite behavior?

 ---